corsairmarks/combined_silfae_revisited/mod/README.md

     * Pop categories (social strata) updated with underlying trade multiplier changes
     * All static text moved to localisation
 * 5.1.0 Further enhancements for Stellaris version 3.4 "Cepheus" - add slave cost adjustments for the custom traits
+* 6.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Minor namelist updates
+    * Update `hair` to `attachment`
+    * Use the updated file path for the origin icon
+    * Update game rule overrides with changes from the base game (affects pop assembly)
+    * Update Pop jobs with underlying game changes (only gestalt jobs required updating)
+    * Remove Pop category (social strata) overrides - no longer necessary

 ## Source Code